 Singleplayer

-- Close Hytale
+- Close Hytale.

-- Navigate to your saves folder
+- Navigate to your saves folder.

-- Delete or rename the corrupted world folder
+- Delete or rename the corrupted world folder.

-- Paste your backup folder
+- Paste your backup folder in its place.

-- Launch Hytale
+- Launch Hytale.

-- Stop the server
+- Stop the server.

 - Delete or rename the current

-universe/folder - Paste your backup
+universe/folder. - Paste your backup

-universe/folder - Start the server
+universe/folder in its place. - Start the server.

-- Log in to your LOW.MS panel
+- Log in to your LOW.MS panel.

-- Select the backup you want to restore
+- Select the backup you want to restore.

-- Start the server
+- Start the server.

 Quick Reference Table